thalesgomest/valex-back/README.md

 ## 📌 Project Description

 <p align="justify">This is a benefit card API.
-The API is responsible for creating, reloading, activating, as well as processing purchases.
+The API is responsible for creating, reloading, activating, as well as processing all purchases of the card.
 </p>

 ## 🚧 Status of work